sethseokheehan/sethseokheehan/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I'm Seth, a first-year engineering student at Dartmouth and Presidential Science Scholar of South Korea.
+I'm Seth, a freshman at Dartmouth and a Presidential Science Scholar of South Korea.

-My research interests lie at the intersection of theoritical and applied machine learning.
-I'm working on weakly-supervised semantic segmentation with Prof. <a href="https://engineering.dartmouth.edu/community/faculty/peter-chin">Peter Chin</a> and smart grid operations for significan infrastructure with Prof. <a href="https://engineering.dartmouth.edu/community/faculty/junbo-zhao">Junbo Zhao</a> at Dartmouth.
+My research interests lie at the intersection of theoritical and applied computer vision and machine learning.
+I'm currently conducting research in applied machine learning and computer vision at Dartmouth with Prof. <a href="https://engineering.dartmouth.edu/community/faculty/peter-chin">Peter Chin</a>, in collaboration with Korea University.
 For the summer 2026, I'll be working on applied machine learning with Prof. <a href="https://sia.korea.ac.kr/pi">Seokhyun Chung</a> at Korea University.

 Before Dartmouth, I co-founded Drice and led the development of a patented and published AI-powered drone system for real-time black ice detection.
 I also worked for Enuma, an edtech startup developing AI-driven learning solutions for children with special needs.